5 Questions Help You Get Past Shiny Object Syndrome

 - How much additional overhead does this opportunity add to my current operation?

-This is the first question you must ask yourself in .
+This is the first question you must ask yourself in evaluating a new idea .
 If the idea doesn’t fit into your current business vision – PUT IT IN A FILE FOR LATER!!!

 If it doesn’t help, then it hinders your current path by distracting you from what you must focus on for success.
 If it make sense then ask the next question, if not then leave it as a hobby for your retirement!